-This is a CORE course for students pursuing careers in finance.
-Thus, students interested in pursuing careers in mutual funds, hedge funds, pension funds, endowments, wealth management, financial consulting, marketing and client service, sales and trading, investment banking, private equity, venture capital, and corporate finance should enroll in the course.
-More broadly, many students have found that a thorough understanding of public capital markets and the business of investment management is valuable in a wider set of careers outside of finance and in managing their personal wealth.
+Investment Strategies is most directly applicable to students interested in pursuing careers in finance including mutual funds, hedge funds, pension funds, endowments, wealth management, financial consulting, marketing and client service, sales and trading, investment banking, private equity, venture capital, and corporate finance.
+However, many students have found that a thorough understanding of public capital markets and the business of investment management is valuable in a wider set of careers outside of finance and in managing their personal wealth.

-The goal of this course is for you to develop an investment philosophy, a set of guiding principles that shape your approach to investing in public capital markets.
+The goal of this course is for you to develop an investment philosophy, a set of guiding principles that shape your approach to understanding and investing in public capital markets.
 While this philosophy is directly applicable to professional investment management, it is also relevant for corporate finance, investment banking, and personal finance.
 A cornerstone of any investment philosophy is a view on the efficiency of markets.

 An efficient market is one where prices reflect true fundamental values.
 In an efficient market, there is little value in the selection of individual securities.
 Higher returns come only from bearing greater risk.
 Investing in efficient markets means minimizing transaction costs and choosing maximally diversified portfolios that deliver an optimal tradeoff between risk and return.

 An inefficient market, by contrast, is one where prices differ - sometimes substantially - from fundamental values.
 Behavioral finance is a useful framework for understanding market inefficiencies.
 According to behavioral finance, the combination of investor biases and institutional constraints can lead prices to diverge from fundamental value.
 These deviations from fundamental value create opportunities and risks for sophisticated investors, in both security selection and asset allocation.

 Content and Organization

 The course is organized into two parts.
-The first part develops a conceptual framework for the functioning of markets, spread over three topics:
+The first part develops a conceptual framework for the functioning of markets, spread over four topics:

 - Market Efficiency